Which city is cheaper, Corfu or Hydra?

 Corfu receives a lot of rain in the autumn.
 In October, Hydra usually receives less rain than Corfu.
 Hydra gets 48 mm (1.9 in) of rain, while Corfu receives 148 mm (5.8 in) of rain each month for the autumn.

 The winter brings many poeple to Hydra as well as Corfu.
+Most visitors come to Hydra for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Corfu because of the shopping scene and the cuisine.

 Hydra is around the same temperature as Corfu in the winter.
-The temperature in Hydra is usually 10°C (51°F) in January, and Corfu stays around 10°C (49°F).
+The daily temperature in Hydra averages around 10°C (51°F) in January, and Corfu fluctuates around 10°C (49°F).

 In the winter, Hydra often gets more sunshine than Corfu.
 Hydra gets 143 hours of sunny skies this time of year, while Corfu receives 112 hours of full sun.